ethereum/ethereum-org-website/src/content/refi/index.md

 2. Opaque transaction mechanisms
 3. High fees
 4. Very slow trading speed
-5. Lack of scalability to meet the necessary 10–20x growth to mitigate the climate crisis
+5. Lack of scalability

 Transitioning the VCM to the new blockchain-based **digital carbon market (DCM)** might be an opportunity to upgrade the existing technology for validating, transacting and consuming carbon credits.
-Blockchains allow for publicly verifiable data, access for a broad range of users and more liquidity.
+Blockchains allow for publicly verifiable data, access for a broad range of users, and more liquidity.

 ReFi projects employ blockchain technology to alleviate many of the problems of the traditional market: